-When a used book is sold, there are no rights or royalties payable or due to authors and publishers.
+When a used book or even an antique book is sold, there are no rights or royalties payable or due to authors and publishers.
 This has been accepted practice for almost ever and for as long as local secondhand bookstores have been part of the literary landscape.

 Royalties are only payable on the sale of a new copy of a book, and in this respect, Amazon, like any other retailer abides by the law.